 - Department and supervisor — Such as "Supports the sales department, reporting to the CFO."

-- Required skills and qualifications — Share what accounting experience you expect a successful candidate to have, including any degrees, certifications and technical skills.
+- Required skills and qualifications — Share what accounting experience you expect a successful candidate to have, including any degrees, accounting certifications and technical skills.

 - Additional desired skills — List other desired traits you'd love to see, such as good soft skills or advanced software skills.